joaopizani/paucasedmatura-src/site/src/en/vhdl-tutorial.md

 pt: pt/vhdl-tutorial
 ---

-Here are all the links to the elegant VHDL tutorial I'm writing / have written - it depends on _when_ you've seen this :]
+Here are all the links to the elegant VHDL tutorial I'm writing / have written - depending on _when_ you've seen this :]

   * **VHDL Episode 0 - Preparation  - ✓**
       + [/en/blog/ac/vhdl0](/en/blog/ac/vhdl0)